Ito-Yokado

-Ito-Yokado Co., Ltd. (株式会社イトーヨーカ堂, Kabushiki-gaisha Itō Yōkadō) is a Japanese general merchandise, Shopping Center, Grocery store and department store, originally founded in 1920.
+Ito-Yokado Co., Ltd. (株式会社イトーヨーカ堂, Kabushiki-gaisha Itō Yōkadō) is a Japanese general merchandise, shopping center, grocery store and department store originally founded in 1920.
 In 2005, it was reorganized, as part of a corporate restructuring, as a subsidiary of the Seven & I Holdings Co.

-As of March 2013, there are 178 Ito-Yokado stores operating in Japan.
-Since entering the Chinese market in 1997, opening their first store in the Chunxilu shopping district of Chengdu, the company has been operating eight stores in Beijing and six in Chengdu.
-The company formed a joint venture with Wangfujing Department Store and China Huafu Trade & Development Group Corp. to open one of five stores in Beijing.
-As of January 2013, there are fourteen Ito-Yokado stores in China.
+As of February 2023, there were 126 Ito-Yokado stores operating in Japan.
+In 2023 the company announced that it would be closing down 33 stores.
+Ito-Yokado entered the Chinese market in 1996, opening the first store in Chengdu, Sichuan province.
+As of 2023, the company has 12 stores in China, with 1 in Beijing, 11 in Sichuan.

-Musical Codes
+Musical codes

 Inside Ito-Yokado, the staff working at the register can play instrumentals of famous musical pieces, which is a code to workers in the store for specific things to do.
 These are: